Write better rules.

-That principle came to me recently in a personal illustration.
+That principle came to me in a personal illustration.

 Cheryl and I love to travel, and we have done a lot of it together.
 Several years ago we realized that we were getting close to visiting all 50 states.
 Friends of ours had that as a goal of theirs, so we adopted it.
-Again, our goal was simple: visit all 50 states together.
+Our overall goal was simple – visit all 50 states together.
 Since then we’ve planned many of our vacations around trying to get to all 50 states.
-At present count we are missing 9 states.
+At the time of this postering we are only missing 4 states – Alaska, Wyoming, Nevada and Oregon.
+(Some of them we’ve been through, but not following “our” rules.)

 Cheryl needs a plan, so we needed some criteria in her mind for the visits.
-So we developed the “rules” for a state to be considered “visited”.
+We developed the “rules” for a state to be considered “visited”.
 There were only two rules:

 - We had to be in the state together.

-- We had to spend the night there.
+- We had to spend the night in the state.

 Pretty simple, right?

-Recently we were on vacation attempting to cover a few more states.
-Our plan would allow us to mark four states off our list.
+A few years ago, we were on vacation attempting to cover another state.
+Our plan would allow us to mark four states off our list on this trip.
 As we started planning, however, we realized we could mark five states off our list, if only we didn’t have to “spend the night there”.
 Our own rule got in the way.
 As anxious as we are to mark off all 50 states, especially since we are so close, we still had a rule to follow.

-Now that’s a silly example, but it illustrates a much bigger problem we face in many churches and organizations.
+I know that’s a silly example, but it illustrates a much bigger problem we face in many churches and organizations.
+There’s a leadership principle here.

 Sometimes we confuse our rules for our goals.